Meeranmk/task/README.md

 Open your browser and navigate to http://localhost:3000 to view the project.
-To build the project for production: bashnpm run build
+To build the project for production: npm run build or yarn build
-# or
-yarn build
-Then start the production server: bashnpm run start
+Then start the production server: npm run start or yarn start
-# or
-yarn start